Multiplication and Division Word Problems

 Q2: There are 10 candies in a packet.
 A shopkeeper buys 124 packets of these candies.
 How many candies does he have in total?

 Q3: There are 5240 fish in a pond.
 The number of fish doubles in a month.
-How many fish will be there in the pond after two months?
+How many fish will be in the pond after two months?

 Q4: A worker has 4500 loose sheets.
 He has to make notebooks with 120 pages.
 How many notebooks can he make?

 Q5: It takes 15 minutes to make a card.
-A worker works for 6 hours in a day.
+A worker works for 6 hours a day.
 How many cards will he be able to make?

 Q6: A student is collecting leaves for a science experiment.
 He collects 6 new types of leaves in a day.
 How many leaves will he have in a week?